 7. Move To a State That Doesn't Have State Income Taxes

-Walking away from your problems isn’t always productive.
-But when you’re trying to figure out how to pay fewer taxes, moving to a place that has no state income taxes is probably one of the quickest and easiest ways to do so.
+Walking away from your problems isn't always productive.
+But when you're trying to figure out how to pay fewer taxes, moving to a place that has no state income taxes is probably one of the most significant ways to do so.

 Of course, you don't want to go through the trouble of finding a job, crossing state lines, buying a house, and getting settled in just to get hit with an out-of-this-world property tax bill.

 If relocating is on the table as a means of saving money on taxes, make sure that additional regional features, like the average property tax, are factored into your calculations before you move.

 Want To Know More About How To Pay Less Taxes?